NewmanAdesan/Recipe-Database-Web-Application-V1/ReadMe.txt

     then via css attribute styling if any element has the attribute 'data-theme' set to 'light' the category css variables we just created will reference the light category css variables we created earlier. then also via css attribute styling if any element has the attribute 'data-theme 'set to 'dark', the same category css variables we just created such as '--background: --light-background' e.t.c
+    actually, this attribute will be placed in the html element thus every descendant can utilize the variable